chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 #### Galaxy Map

 The Galaxy Map allows you to navigate through various sectors in the game.
 You can zoom in and out to view details about each sector and the gates within them.
-Using the map, it is possible to select sectors to use them in the gate connections.
+Using the map, you can select sectors to use in the gate connections.

 ![Galaxy map](docs/images/galaxy_map.gif)

-For zooming there are two options available:
+For zooming, there are two options available:

-- You can do it using the slider on the top of the map.
+- Use the slider at the top of the map.
-- You can use the mouse wheel with pressed `Ctrl` key.
+- Use the mouse wheel while holding the `Ctrl` key.

-Additionally, you can drag the map with the left mouse button pressed when it is zoomed in.
+Additionally, you can drag the map with the left mouse button when it is zoomed in.

-When you click by the left mouse button on the sector, the sector will be selected as the direct or opposite sector in the connection.
-If the selected sector is not available for the connection, like grayed sectors in the dropdown lists, the tool will do nothing.
+When you click the left mouse button on a sector, it will be selected as the direct or opposite sector in the connection.
+If the selected sector is not available for the connection, like grayed-out sectors in the dropdown lists, the tool will do nothing.

 ### Save the Mod